 Web Development course in London

 Le Wagon London

 Shoreditch Stables, North, 138 Kingsland Rd, London E2 8DY

 If you got here, it means that you have questions about Le Wagon: how to apply, who can join, what you’ll learn… Good!
 We have the answers.

-We have been running Hybrid Bootcamps in London since summer last, where students can decide if they want to learn either on campus, fully remotely, or do a mixture of on campus and remote learning.
+We have been running Hybrid Bootcamps in London since mid-2020, where students can decide if they want to learn either on campus, learn remotely, or a mixture of on campus and remote learning.